The Bridge Trust Privacy Statement

 Name, Contact details, Date of birth, Email address, Social media details

-If you enter into an agreement to make regular donations from your bank account, we may also need to hold those details.
+If you enter into an agreement to make regular donations from your bank account, or you are a member of paid staff, we may also need to hold your bank details

 If you donate to us via the “Donate” button on our website, this takes you to “justgiving.com” which is not controlled by The Bridge Trust.
 Any bank details entered there will not be seen or held by us.